Next Article: Business Plan, Part 7 (Operations)

-What price will your charge for your product?
+What price will you charge for your product?
 As part of your marketing strategy, you will determine whether you are the highest quality, lowest price, easiest to use, etc. Whichever of these competitive advantages that you hope to achieve and promote, you will need to price the product accordingly.
 Your first step in determining the price is to determine what customers are willing to pay for the product.
 Consistent with principles of supply and demand, customers have a given level of demand for a product at a given price.
-Your role is to determine the price that will maximize the your profit.
-This could mean serving less customers or producing less product.
+Your role is to determine the price that will maximize your profit.
+This could mean serving fewer customers or producing fewer products.

 When drafting the marketing portion of the business plan, you will want to explain how you arrived at your product price.
 Further, you will want to explain how this price fits in your overall marketing strategy.
 Using the hard statistics from your primary and secondary research will help to satisfy the inquiries of future equity investors who question your pricing.

 How are you going to physically transfer value between you and the customers?
 That is, what channel will you use and providing your product or service to the customer?
 This decision will have to be consistent with your marketing strategy.
 Whoever your target customer, you will try to deliver the value through the means that is most likely to encourage the sale.